Urinary Tract Infection in Dogs / Cats: Natural Remedies

 There are three different types of kidney stones in dogs.

-• The most common, struvite, is composed of minerals (magnesium, ammonium, phosphate).
+The most common, called struvite, is composed of minerals (magnesium, ammonium, phosphate).

-• Next comes calcium oxalate which is formed when urine is too acidic.
+Next is calcium oxalate which forms when the urine is too acidic.

-• The last one, ammonium urate has more to do with a genetic disorder.
+The last, ammonium urate, is more related to a genetic disorder.

 Depending on the size of the stone, surgery may be scheduled to remove it.

-But if small stones are in place, the procedure can be avoided except if the dog or cat is suffering from urinary difficulties or cystitis.
+But if small stones are in place, intervention can be avoided as long as the dog or cat does not suffer from urinary difficulties or cystitis.

-If your vet has detected the presence of crystals or small stones in your doggie’s kidneys, it may be wise to combine these three natural remedies :
+If your veterinarian has detected the presence of crystals or small stones in your pet's kidneys, it may be wise to combine these three natural remedies:

-With luck, plenty of water to drink, and a more liquid diet, this simple remedy can help your dog clear small stones through the urinary tract.
+With a little luck, plenty of water to drink, and a more liquid diet, this simple remedy can help your dog pass small stones through urination.

 Note that this natural solution is just as effective for cat crystals.

-If you have to deal with calcium oxalate stones, you will be amazed at how effective sodium bicarbonate is.
+If you need to fight calcium oxalate stones, you'll be surprised at the effectiveness of sodium bicarbonate.

-Its action is radical to make the urine more alkaline while raising the PH and thus reduce both stones and recurrence of infections urinary.
+Its action is radical in making urine more alkaline while raising the pH and thus pushing back both stones and recurrences of urinary infections.

-A study conducted on humans demonstrates its benefits with a dosage of 2000mg per day.
+A study conducted on humans demonstrates its benefits in this area with a dosage of 2000mg per day.

-You can apply a dosage of 100mg per day for 10 pounds of weight for both dog and cat diluted in water or directly in his diet.
+You can apply a dosage of 100mg per day for 22 pounds of weight for both dogs and cats diluted in water or directly in their food.

 What are the signs your dog has a UTI?